 Oil-based cleansers are a gentle, effective way to clean your skin — especially if you’re in need of serious makeup removal.

-“Oil is excellent at dissolving waterproof and otherwise resistant makeup, as well as excess oils, dirt, and buildup from throughout the night,” says Brianna Delesparra, who works as both a licensed esthetician and makeup artist.
+“Oil is excellent at dissolving waterproof and otherwise resistant makeup, as well as excess oils, dirt, and buildup from throughout the day,” says Brianna Delesparra, who works as both a licensed esthetician and makeup artist.
 “The key is to emulsify the oil in your hand and then apply it to a dry face with your makeup on.
 After massaging it into your skin for 1-2 minutes, you can then rinse it off with warm water.”

 It may sound like a mess, but oil cleansers — including our OIL OBSESSED Total Cleansing Oil — are formulated specifically to quickly emulsify, break down product, and then rinse away cleanly.
 They also help with hydration, which is a bonus in winter weather.